iBaa/PlexConnect/update/OSX/readme.txt

 Copy all the files from here to the new OSX folder you just created (If you have a plist that autostarts PlexConnect you can ignore killing PlexConnect, OpenConnect will do this for you)

-Step 2 download the entire code here http://alturl.com/4ib3f then enter these commands into  terminal:
+Step 2 download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into  terminal:

 sudo su
 ## Naviagate to the new /update/OSX folder <-----OSX is a subfolder of Update.